 We may collect personal information that you provide to us.

 - Account Information.
 We may collect personal information in connection with the creation or administration of your account, such as first name, email, and phone number, and any other information that you provide to us or that we otherwise collect.

 - Purchases.
 We may collect personal information and details associated with your purchases, including payment information.
 Any payments made via our Services are processed by third-party payment processors.
 We do not directly collect or store any payment card information entered through our Services, but we may receive information associated with your payment card information (e.g., your billing details).

 Information Provided Through The Curated Chat Widget.
-Curated and/or Curated’s customers that operate third-party e-commerce stores (each a “Third-Party Merchant”) may place a Curated chat widget on their website and/or other online offerings which allows you to chat with Curated experts about questions you have regarding a product or service offered by Curated or the Third-Party Merchant.
+Any of Curated, Curated’s customers that operate third-party e-commerce stores (each a “Third-Party Merchant”) and Curated's customers that operate online content publishing businesses (each a “Publisher”) may place a Curated chat widget on their website and/or other online offerings which allows you to chat with Curated experts about questions you have regarding a product or service offered by Curated or, if applicable, the Third-Party Merchant.

 Through the Curated chat widget, Curated may collect personal information from you such as your name, email, phone number, the entire chat log between you and the Curated expert, details about products or services you are interested in, details about your purchases made from Curated, and any other information that you may provide by using the Curated chat widget.
 The Curated chat widget may also store cookies and other similar technologies on your device.
 In addition, if you make a purchase from a Third-Party Merchant after interacting with a Curated expert through the Curated chat widget, the Third-Party Merchant may share details about your purchase with Curated.